 Palm Trees

-Not only do palm trees bring a tropical vibe to your home, they also help to eliminate any remnants of formaldehyde that might be floating around.
+Not only do palm trees bring a tropical vibe to your home, but they also help to eliminate any remnants of formaldehyde that might be floating around.
 Indoor palms thrive in relatively cool temperatures (about 60-75 degrees), so they should be just fine regardless of where you live.
 Freshen up your home and keep the spirit of summer alive year-round with this attractive and low-maintenance plant.

 Peace Lily